LudvigOlsen/twitter_streaming/README.md

 - Sleep for 15 minutes (optional) on non-trivial errors to avoid problems with Twitters rate-limit.
 - Dump collection every n tweets collected and clear collection.
 Resumes collecting tweets automatically.
 Uses mongodump.
 (Not default behaviour)
 - Filter out retweets.
+- Sample streaming - i.e stream for n hours at a time, then sleep for n__2 hours and resume.

 # Getting started